frdl/frdl/cdn/index.md

 Generate a content addressed permalink for small or medium assets.
 Host and share any contents (small or medium sized) of the type HTML, Javascript, CSS on [our cdn for free](https://cdn.frdl.io).

 #### How it works

 `pros`
 + Equal Contents result in the same Bucket, Hash, Url, Address
-+ NO database or persistent storage is neede, the disk quota for the data is ZERO
++ NO database or persistent storage is involved, the disk quota for the data is ZERO
 + NO user account binding, everything is published public as per protocol
-+

 `cons`
 + The content size is limited by the maximum request-url length
 + The uris are very long and ugly
-+

 <div class="container">
 <form action="https://cdn.frdl.io/_redirect.php" method="POST" target="_blank">